noah1510/libtrainsim/docs/simulator_configuration_format.md

 By default this is "extras".
 This folder is supposed to have a folder in it for every module.
 How the files inside of each of those are structured is dependend on each module.

+#### loggerConfig

+Each loggerConfig object has the following fields:

+* logLevel (string) (since 0.10.0) (required)
+* extraLoggers (array of extraLogger objects) (since 0.10.0) (optional)

+The logLevel field specifies the log level of the main logger which logs to cout/cerr.
+The following log levels are supported:

+* "debug" (since 0.10.0)
+* "detail" (since 0.10.0)
+* "warning" (since 0.10.0)
+* "normal" (since 0.10.0)
+* "error" (since 0.10.0)
+* "fatal" (since 0.10.0)

+The extraLoggers field is an array of extraLogger objects which define optional extra logger that may be used.
+Each extraLogger object has the following fields:

+* type (string) (since 0.10.0) (required)
+* logLevel (string) (since 0.10.0) (required)
+* file (string) (since 0.10.0) (optional)
+* appendDate (bool) (since 0.10.0) (optional)
+* cleanFile (bool) (since 0.10.0) (optional)

+The following types are supported:

+* "json" (since 0.10.0)
+* "txt" (since 0.10.0)

+The file field specifies the file name to log to including its file extension.
+This field is required by the json and txt logger.
+The appendDate field specifies if the current date should be appended to the file name but before the file extension.
+This field is optional and defaults to false.
+The cleanFile field specifies if the file should be cleaned before logging.
+This field is optional and defaults to false.